-Working at home while homeschooling five kids is my normal, daily life.
-I started my own business four years ago, which I now run daily out of my home.
-I oversee employees, create content, manage partnerships, etc. Plus, I homeschool my five kids and have since my oldest was three years old - 6 years ago.
+Working at home while homeschooling six kids is my normal, daily life.
+I started my own business when my oldest was 6, which I now run daily out of my home.
+I oversee employees, create content, manage partnerships, etc. Plus, I homeschool my kids and have since my oldest was three years old.

 You can do this - Encouragement

 I want to start with a word of encouragement.
-The work-and-teach-at-home life isn't the easiest, especially if it's not your normal.
+The work-and-teach-at-home life is grueling and demanding but so worth it.
 It's ok to give yourself grace and recognize it is hard.
 But I promise it is possible to survive - and even thrive - if this is your current situation.
-I strongly believe every mother is the most fit to be her child's primary teacher, more than anyone else with a degree could ever be.
+I strongly believe every mother is the most fit to be her child's primary teacher, more than anyone else with a degree.
 You know your babies and care about their education and far more than any teacher ever will.

 Do I have a lot of hobbies?
 Nope.
 But I love getting to be with my kids all day every day (well, most of the time).
 They are my priority, and when I stay grounded in that perspective that's when I gain the most joy in pouring myself out for them daily.

 Do not feel pressure to give your kids direct instruction from 8-3 (or whatever time they would normally be in school).
 My oldest is only 10, is currently completing ⅚th grade material and we finish school by lunch (at least all the direct instruction).